buildfoundation/mainframer/README.md

 # mainframer

 Script that allows you to move build process from a local machine to a remote one.

-**Why?**

-Because remote machine might be much faster than your laptop.
+Remote machine ought to be much faster than a laptop.
-With `mainframer` you can free up your local machine for better things — like editing source code in your IDE without lags, freezes and running into swap, being able to actually _use_ your computer when the build is happening somewhere else.
+With `mainframer` you can free up your local machine for better things — like editing source code in your IDE without lags and freezes, being able to actually _use_ your computer when the build is happening.

 ## Supported Actions

 `mainframer` supports basically anything you can execute as a command.
-The idea is quite simple.
 The script will sync files to remote machine, execute a command and sync files back.

 We have quite a bunch of samples showing off some practical applications.